Menu

 Accepting I’ll Never Be as Healthy as I Once Was and Why That’s OK

-Iʼd say the most commonly asked question when people are diagnosed with hypothyroidism and given medication for it is: “When will I feel all better again?ʼ
+Iʼd say the most commonly asked question when people are diagnosed with hypothyroidism and given medication for it is: “When will I feel back to normal again?ʼ

 And as humans, weʼre terrible for making comparisons.

-But here me out, I’m not saying that you’ll be terribly ill for the rest of your life – the very point of my blog and The Invisible Hypothyroidism is to help other thyroid patients on their way back to living a better quality of life – but you must understand that the likeliness of being 100% exactly as you were before is low.
-Instead, you’ll learn to adjust and adapt to living a little differently yet still feeling fulfilled and healthy.
+But here me out, I’m not saying that you’ll be terribly ill for the rest of your life – the very point of The Invisible Hypothyroidism is to help other thyroid patients on their way back to living a better quality of life – but you must understand that the likeliness of being 100% exactly as you were before is low.
+Instead, you’ll learn to adjust and adapt to living a little differently yet still feeling fulfilled and healthy (hopefully – check out my resources on help with this!).
 But it won’t be exactly the same.

 For example, my health is very good these days compared to when I was at my most ill with hypothyroidism, and my life is very full and active.
 But I still have to accept the changes that have got me here.